enimo/angular-fis-kit/README.md

 ## Testing

-There are two kinds of tests in the angular-seed application: Unit tests and End to End tests.
+There are two kinds of tests in the angular-fis-kit application: Unit tests and End to End tests.

 ### Running Unit Tests

-The angular-seed app comes preconfigured with unit tests.
+The angular-fis-kit app comes preconfigured with unit tests.
 These are written in [Jasmine][jasmine], which we run with the [Karma Test Runner][karma].
 We provide a Karma configuration file to run them.